zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

 ### Why is there no audio when playing the recorded video?

 The recorded audio and video files are independent; the audio is in AAC format, while the video is in MPEG-4 format.
 The video file does not contain any voice, you need to manually merge the audio and video files into one file.
+If the recorded files you paly have already been transcoded, contact Agora customer support.

 ### Why can’t I play the MPEG-4 file after the recording is complete?

-Before Agora SDK v1.1, the real-time video mixing function is not supported.
-You have to use the transcoding tools in the Agora Recording SDK to transcode first before you can play the MPEG-4 file.

-After Agora SDK v1.1, you can play the MPEG-4 file if you have called the setVideoMixingLayout method to mix the video in real time.
-Otherwise, you need to use the transcoding tools in the Agora Recording SDK to transcode first before you can play the MPEG-4 file.
+This is usually because the player is not supported.
+Refer to the [Supported Players List](../../en/API%20Reference/recording_java.md).

 ### Why can’t I play the recorded video files after enabling encryption mode?